ashleve/rootutils/README.md

 # set root directory
 pyrootutils.set_root(
-    path=path # path to the root directory pythonpath=True, # add root directory to the PYTHONPATH (helps with imports) cwd=True, # set current working directory to the root directory (helps with filepaths) project_root_env_var=True, # set the PROJECT_ROOT environment variable to root directory dotenv=True, # load environment variables from .env if exists in root directory )
+    path=path # path to the root directory project_root_env_var=True, # set the PROJECT_ROOT environment variable to root directory dotenv=True, # load environment variables from .env if exists in root directory pythonpath=True, # add root directory to the PYTHONPATH (helps with imports) cwd=True, # change current working directory to the root directory (helps with filepaths) )
 ```